Ivyratermgwangqa/Ivyratermgwangqa/README.md

 <h2>🌐 My GitHub</h2>

 <p>
-  Explore some of my coding adventures on my [GitHub profile](https://github.com/Ivyratermgwangqa).
+  Explore some of my coding adventures on my <span class="hidden-link"><a href="https://github.com/Ivyratermgwangqa">GitHub profile</a></span>).
 While my projects may be in their infancy, I am eagerly anticipating growth and development as a developer.
 </p>

 <h2>📫 Connect with Me</h2>

 <p>
   I'm always eager to connect with fellow developers, students, and anyone who shares a passion for technology and coding.
-Find me on [LinkedIn](https://www.linkedin.com/in/lerato-mgwangqa-941344238) and let's spark insightful conversations or collaborate on exciting projects!
+Find me on <span class="hidden-link"><a href="https://www.linkedin.com/in/lerato-mgwangqa-941344238">LinkedIn</a></span>) and let's spark insightful conversations or collaborate on exciting projects!
 </p>

 <p align="center">